arnaucube/goBlockchainDataAnalysis/README.md

 ```
 ./goBlockchainDataAnalysis
 ```
+Webapp will run on 127.0.0.1:8080

-4. Run the webserver, in the /web directory
+4. ADDITIONAL - Run the webserver, directly from the /web directory This can be useful if need to deploy the API server in one machine and the webserver in other.
+In the /web directory:
 ```
 npm start
 ```